cfw-guide/ios.cfw.guide/docs/en_US/updating/turdusmerula.md

 ## Downloads

 - The latest release of [turdus merula](https://sep.lol)
-- The iPSW file for your device from [appledb.dev](https://appledb.dev)
+- The IPSW file for your device from [appledb.dev](https://appledb.dev)
   - This should be the same iOS version as your blob

 ## Finding the generator